cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 the Synopsys ASIC tools.

 The following diagram illustrates the four primary tools we will be using in ECE 5745.
-Notice that this toolflow diagram is higher level than the one we used in the previous tutorial.
-This is because the ASIC flow actually uses several additional other files, but at the same time, we are less concerned about the details of every single step since we are using automating the entire process.
-We can hopefully focus more on the big picture of how the tools fit together at a high-level.
+This is the same flow diagram from the previous tutorial since we are essentially just automating the exact same steps.

 ![](assets/fig/asic-flow.png)